-The setline survey is used annually to estimate both the magnitude and size/age structure of Pacific halibut discarded by the directed commercial fishery in most regulatory areas (Goen et al. 2017b).
-Regulatory Area 2B is the exception, where comprehensive mandatory logbook reporting of Pacific halibut discards results in a count of individual fish that is used to determine the magnitude of discards (See Appendix B for a comparison of these data with survey estimates).
+The IPHC fishery-independent setline survey (setline survey) is used annually to estimate both the magnitude and size/age structure of halibut discarded by the directed commercial fishery in most IPHC Regulatory Areas (Goen et al. 2017b).
+IPHC Regulatory Area 2B is the exception, where comprehensive mandatory logbook reporting of sublegal Pacific halibut discards results in a count of individual fish that is used to determine the magnitude of discards (See

+Appendix B for a comparison of these data with survey estimates).
 Because all Pacific halibut captured on the setline survey are measured (Henry et al. 2017), the catch can be partitioned into size bins, and evaluated as a proxy for potential encounter rates in the directed commercial fishery.
 Summarizing these data in one-inch (2.54 cm) increments reveals three important salient results (Table 2):

-- 1) A substantial portion of the setline survey catch (by weight) across all IPHC Regulatory Areas occurs between 26" and 32" (13-34%). - 2) The variability across Regulatory Areas is large, with 45% of the catch (by weight) below 32" in Area 3B, but only 13.5% in 2C.
+- 1) A substantial portion of the setline survey catch (by weight) across all IPHC Regulatory Areas occurs between 26" and 32". - 2) The variability across IPHC Regulatory Areas is large, with 45% of the catch (by weight) below 32" in Area 3B, but only 13.5% in 2C.

-A more detailed breakdown of setline survey catch by both weight and numbers is provided in Appendix B. Because the fish less than 32" (U32) weigh less than longer individuals on average, the proportions are much larger in numbers than in weight.
-This may be a consideration for fishery efficiency as small and large fish still occupy a single hook.
+A more detailed breakdown of the setline survey catch by both weight and numbers is provided in Appendix B. Because these fish < 32" are light relative to larger individuals the proportions are much larger in numbers than in weight.
+This may be a consideration for fishery efficiency as small and large fish still occupy a hook.